ibm-cloud-docs/dr-automation-powervs/pricing-for-cores.md

 - **S922**: Available in dedicated, shared uncapped, and shared capped configurations.
 - **E980**: Provides high memory capacity options in dedicated, shared uncapped, and shared capped configurations.
 - **S1022**: Designed for mid-range workloads, available in dedicated, shared uncapped, and shared capped configurations.
+- **E1080**:Designed for enterprise workloads, offering high performance and scalability in dedicated, shared uncapped, and shared capped configurations.

 For information on different processor type functions, see [FAQ](/docs/dr-automation-powervs?topic=dr-automation-powervs-faqs).

 All processor types are billed uniformly, regardless of configuration.